Related Post

 mika

-Matt said in January 13th, 2010 at 8:55 am
+January 13, 2010 at 8:55 am

 I think everyone has felt the effects of the current economic climate in one way or another but we were determined to enjoy the holiday without going broke!
 It was not so tough buying gifts for friends and partner but most of our holiday budget was eaten up by childrens toys.
 Children are targeted by clever advertising on tv and can be very persuasive when it comes to the lastest wii games!
 Great posts, made me smile

-HealthyEatingTips said in January 13th, 2010 at 12:16 pm
+January 13, 2010 at 12:16 pm

 The holidays are always an expensive time of year.